-- Adaptation, which refers to the changes made in the original program during implementation and the extent to which it is modified and adapted. - Control monitoring, involving a comparison of differences to non-participating schools and their outcomes. - Program reach, which refers to the proportion of the target audience who have participated and is the rate of involvement and representativeness of program participants.
+- Adaptation, which refers to the changes made in the original program during implementation and the extent to which it is modified and adapted. - Control monitoring, involving a comparison of differences to non-participating schools and their outcomes. - Program reach, which refers to the proportion of the target audience who have participated and includes involvement and representativeness of program participants.